crabshank/Cheat-engine-tools/readme.md

 * **attach( {a, c, p --[[Optional]] , le --[[Optional]] , bh --[[Optional]] , fw --[[Optional]] , bpt --[[Optional]] }, {…}, … )** -> Takes a series of tables, one for each address.
 Attach logging breakpoint to address **a** (Use '0x…' for addresses in hexadecimal).

-**c** is a string or table of strings specifying what to log (could be a (sub-)register or e.g. register*y+x or, XMM0-15 or FP0-7, depending on whether you're using x64 or x86.
+**c** is a string or table of strings specifying what to log (could be a (sub-)register or e.g. register*y+x or, XMM0-15 or FP0-7, or any of those surrounded by square brackets to indicate a pointer (like argument **p**) (Set **bh** and **fw** for these, to specifiy the byte range you wish to log.
+If you do not do this, it will default to logging 1 byte.), depending on whether you're using x64 or x86.
 Use "0x…", again, for hex offsets e.g. "RAX+0xC".
 Sub-registers are also available (the variable names defined below "-- EXTRA SUB-REGISTERS AVAILABLE:", in the code).

 Also, the float registers are interpreted as byte tables, so using them with argument **p** is undefined behaviour).
-If **p** is set to *true*, then the string(s) in **c** is/are interpreted as a memory address(es) and the bytes from there will be logged.
+If **p** is set to *true*, then the string(s) in **c** is/are all interpreted as a memory address(es) and the bytes from there will be logged without any extra information (e.g. indexes).

 If **le** is set to *true*, logged: non-pointer and non-table registers; are printed as little endian hex rather than as arrays of bytes.